 A source water assessment was conducted by the California Department of Health Services in March 2002.
-This report is avaiable at the District office.
-From the assessments it was determined that the Salmon Creek Wells are the most vulnerable to grazing, the Bodega Dunes Wells are the most Vulnerable to septic systems and sewer collection systems, and the Roppolo Wells are the most vulnerable to automobile gas stations.
+This report is available at the District office.
+From the assessments it was determined that the Salmon Creek Wells are the most vulnerable to grazing, the Bodega Dunes Wells are the most Vulnerable to automobile gas stations.